 However, a complete game-changer for me when it came to installing metal screws was to get some 3-in-One Multi-Purpose Oil and add a tiny bit to the tip of each metal screw (or into the hole).
 Using this oil, the metal screws go in much easier and will rarely bind, break, or strip.

 Custom Modifications (Mods)

 If you plan on modifying your model, you may want to look into some of the many mods available to us before you start building.
-For any models that I have modded, I include a mod section on that build site.
+For any models that I have modified, I include a link to them on my MODS page.
 Check out my different builds for more information!

 Finally, there are a lot of other partwork builders online where you can learn more about the kits, build tips and tricks, videos, ask questions, and join discussions.
 These are all over YouTube, Facebook, and various forums.
 Don’t be a stranger, we are friendly!

 There are many active partwork builders on the YouTube streaming platform, here are just a few I have watched (alphabetically):